nerves-networking/whenwhere/README.md

 ## CloudFront Function setup

-Consult that AWS CloudFront Function setup and use the provided `index.js`.
+Consult the AWS CloudFront Function setup and use the provided `index.js`.

 For geo-location support, attach the `AllViewerAndCloudFrontHeaders-2022-06` origin request policy.